Shimoyoichi Unjōya: Overview

 Unjoya were facilities established by site contractors and served as places for trade between Japanese and Ainu people in Ezo.
-A merchant was contracted to act as a trading agent for the daimyō of Matsumae, and a manager, interpreter, bookkeeper, and guard were stationed that the unjoya.
+A merchant was contracted to act as a trading agent for the daimyō of Matsumae, and a manager, interpreter, bookkeeper, and guard were stationed at the unjoya.
 Handicrafts or seafood caught by the Ainu were traded for rice, sake, salt, knives, and other items.
 The merchant contractors initially traded primarily with the Ainu.
 However, as the number of Japanese settlers increased, they began to employ the Ainu and operate large-scale fishing businesses themselves.
-The unjoya eventually the economic and administrative centers for the area.
+The unjoya eventually became the economic and administrative centers for the area.
 The system continued until the early Meiji period, and although the number of unjoya varied by era, it numbered in the dozens to hundreds.
 The existence of Shimoyoichi unjoya has been confirmed as early as the 18th century, and it is the only structure to have survived to the present day.
 The building has a gabled roof with a flat entrance.
 It measures 20 bays (approximately 40 meters) wide at the front and nine bays (approximately 16 meters) deep.
 The total floor area, including the attached building, is approximately 540 square meters.
-It has a oak-shingled, stone-roofed roof.
+It has an oak-shingled, stone-roofed roof.
 The windows are latticed, with some paper shōji screens.
 Reflecting the feudal class system, the building includes an upper room with a tokonoma alcove, a room for the samurai on duty, a wooden-paneled room for servants near the entrance, and upper and lower kitchens.